-Course work Due date Weight Weekly quizzes Individual multiple-choice quizzes to be completed online, submitted before 11:00 a.m.
-Tuesday of each week.
+Course work Due date Weight Weekly quizzes Individual multiple-choice quizzes to be completed online, submitted before 11:59 p.m.
+Sunday of each week.
 Refer to individual sessions for due dates.
-Best 10 of 11 will be 5% counted.
-Practice Questions Individual to be submitted online, submitted before 11:00 a.m.
-Friday of each week.
-Refer to individual sessions for due dates.
 Best 10 of 11 will be counted.
-5% Case assignment #1 Session 3, on eClasss, September 23 10% Max Lab Assignments Max Labs Assignment Lab 1 a, September 29 (Session 4) Max Labs Assignment Lab 1 b, October 6 (Session 5) 15% Max Labs Assignment Lab 2 a, October 27 (Session 7) Max Labs Assignment Lab 2 b, November 3 (Session 8) Max Labs Assignment Lab 3 a, November 10 (Session 9) (3% each) Midterm Examination Session 6, Common online midterm Due Friday, October 22 at 12 noon (opens Thursday, October 21 at 9 am) Covers Sessions 1 through 5.
-Accommodation date is Tuesday, October 26 at 12 noon 20% Case assignment #2 Session 10 on eClass, November 17 10% Final Examination Cumulative, covering the entire course.
-During regular examination schedule, December 9-23 DATES AND TIMES TBA 35% Total 100%
+10% Max Lab Assignments Max Labs Assignment Lab 1a, due at the start of Session 4 Max Labs Assignment Lab 1b, due at the start of Session 5 18% Max Labs Assignment Lab 2a, due at the start of Session 7 Max Labs Assignment Lab 2b, due at the start of Session 8 Max Labs Assignment Lab 3a, due at the start of Session 9 Max Labs Assignment Lab 3b, due at the start of Session 10 (3% each) Case Assignment Individual to be submitted at the start of Session 3.
+7% Midterm Examination Session 6, Common online midterm Due Tuesday, February 15 at 12 noon (opens Monday, February 14 at 9 am) Covers Sessions 1 through 5.
+Accommodation date is Thursday, February 17 at 12 noon 27% Final Examination Cumulative, covering the entire course.
+During regular examination schedule, April 12-29 DATES AND TIMES TBA 38% Total 100%